 If approved, most life insurance companies aim to pay out within 30 days from receiving all required documentation; however this timeline can vary.

 Depending on how quickly you submit everything needed for processing, and if any further information is needed from either party involved, the claims process timeline can vary.

-If more time is needed due to complications such as discrepancies between what was reported on initial application forms versus what appears upon investigation into current records – then it may take longer than expected for final decisions regarding payments made under those policies to come through successfully.
+If there are discrepancies between what was reported on initial application forms versus what appears upon investigation into current records, it may take longer than expected for final decisions regarding death benefit payments.

 States have specific laws which govern how long insurers have until they must issue payment after receiving all necessary paperwork.